 Minimum fee pricing is typically used with transactional (usage-based) items.

-Certain business use cases require commissions to be charged as a remuneration for some brokerage.
-For determining a commission, JustOn allows to define a commission for the corresponding item.
+Certain business use cases require commissions to be charged as a (variable) remuneration for rendered services or sold products.
+For determining the payment, you can define a fixed commission for the corresponding item.
 This is a percentage rate for calculating the line item total based on its unit price and the defined percentage.
 The quantity is always assumed as

 There may be some logic involved to define the unit price as the base for calculating the commission.
 You can, for example, aggregate order values or "feed" a fixed value taken from some other object.